Installation

 Updating Routerly

-Run the installer again — it detects an existing installation and offers an update:
+Run the installer again — it detects an existing installation and presents a menu:

 curl -fsSL https://www.routerly.ai/install.sh | bash